DR.

 The case of the statin without imaging

-A common scene: patient on a statin for six years, LDL “controlled,” physician reassures.
-The calcium score is ordered.
+A common scene I see in my office: patient on a statin for six years, LDL “controlled,” the previous physician reassures.
+I order the calcium score.
 Result: 412.

 A score of 412 indicates advanced atherosclerotic disease.
 The statin helped — but the plaque was there before, and no one saw it.
-The patient spent six years thinking they were “well cared for” because a number was controlled, without ever having seen an image of their own coronaries.
+The patient spent six years thinking he was “well cared for” because a number was controlled, without ever having seen an image of his own coronaries.

 This is not rare.
+When I coordinated the residency at Santa Casa, I lost count of how many times this pattern repeated.
 It is the rule for those who use only lipids as a tool.

 What changes when you measure what matters

-The preventive cardiovascular medicine of this decade has three central moves:
+The preventive cardiovascular medicine of this decade has three central moves I bring to every patient:

 1. Replace LDL with ApoB as the primary measure of atherogenic particles.